 What apps will be used and who will pick the apps?

+Students will use their own Apple ID to purchase and manage apps on their iPads.
 Certain apps will be selected by teachers and technology staff and will be "pushed" down to students through the active directory.
-Access to additional apps depends on the profile assigned to the student.
-See Student Device Profiles above for more information.